 In this anniversary edition you’ll find over 50 of Caravaggio’s best paintings; we think you’ll agree that he was a genius beyond his time.

-Gilles Lambert was born in Paris in 1928.
-In love with Italy, he spent his whole life between the capitals Paris and Rome and translated a number of works on the Seicento from the Italian.
+Gilles Lambert (1928–2011) was born in Paris, but spent his whole life between the capitals Rome and Paris.
+He translated a number of works on the Seicento from the Italian.
 With André Labarthe, he founded the journal Constellation in the 1950s, and subsequently worked for the Figaro Littéraire and Paris Match.
 He has written monographs on Auguste Mariette and Caravaggio.

 About the Series